Dutch Vs Afrikaans: What are the Differences?

 The Dutch Impact in terms of Language

 The Dutch people in South Africa initially used the Dutch language as a way of communication and had translators who would translate the native language of the Africans to them and Vice Versa.
-In the 19th Century, as we look more for Dutch vs Afrikaans, we came to know that there evolved a language from Dutch, known as Afrikaans.
+In the 19th Century, as we look more at Dutch vs Afrikaans, we came to know that there evolved a language from Dutch, known as Afrikaans.
 This language was a combination of Dutch mixed with some variants of Portuguese, Indonesian and Malay.

 This language got more recognition than the Dutch itself as it was spoken all over the African continent.
-It is still widely spoken in all of Africa and represents the historical impact, the Dutch had in Africa, in terms of Language.
+It is still widely spoken in all of Africa and represents the historical impact the Dutch had in Africa in terms of Language.

 Dutch